MrMarc/AwsOrganizationFormation/examples/readme.md

 [templates/wildcard-certs.yml](templates/wildcard-certs.yml)

-## custom account creation worflow
+## custom account creation workflow

 Serverless project that demonstrate how to customize and extern the account creation process using CloudWatch/ EventBridge event rules and StepFunctions